 Approximately one million Americans develop shingles every year.
+Moreover, the CDC suggests that one in three people will contract the disease at some point.
 It is a virus that causes a painful rash and can lead to various long-term complications.

 Treatment options are limited, and some people are considering natural remedies like CBD oil for shingles.
 But is it a practical solution, or will it do more harm than good?

 Here’s our complete guide to CBD and shingles, the potential benefits and risks, and how to choose a suitable product.